Lesson 2

 Bacteria Cells are simple with four main parts:

-- Cell Wall: Helps maintain shape and prevents bursting.
+- Cell Wall: Helps maintain shape and prevents bursting

 - Bacterial DNA: Controls the division of the cell and how the cell functions

-- Flagellum: Helps bacteria move, not essential for all bacteria
+- Flagellum: Helps bacteria move, not essential

 Types of Bacteria

-There are three main types of bacteria cells, scientists use this characteristic to help identify infections.
+There are three main types of bacteria cells – scientists use this characteristic to help identify infections

 - Coccus (Spherical)